Dear person wanting to write a book –

-People ask me about writing books and getting published.
+People ask me about writing books and getting them published.
 As much as I’d like to help, I’m never sure what to say.
-So I decided to tell you what I’ve done.

 [Before you read any further, you can get more comprehensive advice from my friend Terry Linhart through his post: Six podcasts on what it takes to get published.
 Terry describes his 11-year process of getting his 2017 book, The Self-Aware Leader, from concept to publication by a major Christian publisher.
 He interviews a publisher, agent, acquisitions editor, and book editor.)